QnnOkabayashi/zeque-lang/README.md

 ## Quick start

-To start running programs, use the `compile` binary.
+To start running programs, use the `zeque` binary.
 For example:
 ```
-cargo run --bin compile -- examples/struct.zq
+cargo run -- examples/struct.zq
 ```

 Use the `-h` flag to see what other flags are available: